PRiME-project/PRiMEStereoMatch/README.md

 	* RECALIBRATE - recalculate the intrinsic and extrinsic parameters of the stereo camera.
 Previously captured chessboard images must be supplied if the RECAPTURE flag is not also set.
 	* RECAPTURE - record chessboard image pairs in preparation for calibration.
 A chessboard image must be presented in front of the stereo camera and in full view of both cameras.
 Press the R key to capture a frame.
 The last frame captured is shown beneath the video stream.

-* For example, to run with the guided image filter algorithm using a stereo camera, specify:
+* For example, to run using a stereo camera, specify:
-	* `./DE_APP STEREO_GIF VIDEO`
+	* `./DE_APP VIDEO`
 * To run with calibration and capture beforehand, specify:
-	* `./DE_APP STEREO_GIF VIDEO RECALIBRATE RECAPTURE`
+	* `./DE_APP VIDEO RECALIBRATE RECAPTURE`
-* Image disparity estimation is achieved using for example:
+* Image disparity estimation is achieved using:
-	* `./DE_APP STEREO_GIF IMAGE left_img.png right_img.png`
+	* `./DE_APP IMAGE left_img.png right_img.png`

 * The first time the application is deployed using a stereo camera, the RECALIBRATE and RECAPTURE flags must be set in order to capture chessboard image to calculate the intrinsic and extrinsic parameters.
 * This process only needs to be repeated if the relative orientations of the left and right cameras are changed or a different resolution is specified.
-* Once the intrinsic and extrinsic parameters have been calucalted and saved to .yml files, the application can be re-run with the same camera without needing to recalibrate as teh parameters will be loaded from these files.
+* Once the intrinsic and extrinsic parameters have been calucalted and saved to .yml files, the application can be re-run with the same camera without needing to recalibrate as the parameters will be loaded from these files.
 The files can be found in the data directory.

 ### Interactivity

 * Press h to display a help menu on the command line.
 This shows input and control options for the program which change the way the algorithm behaves for the next frame.
 * Control Options:
+	* STEREO_GIF:
-	* Numbers 1 - 8: change the number of threads created by the process
+		* Numbers 1 - 8: (CPU only) change the number of simultaneous pthreads created
-	* m: switch the computational mode between OpenCl and pthreads
+		* m: switch the computational mode between OpenCl (GPU) and pthreads (CPU)
-	* t: switch the data type use for processing between 32-bit and 8-bit
+		* t: switch the data type use for processing between 32-bit float and 8-bit char
-* Control options are only available for the STEREO_GIF matching algorithm.
+	* STEREO_SGBM:
+		* m: switch the computational mode between MODE_SGBM, MODE_HH and MODE_SGDM_3WAY

 ## Additional Resources
 * [Configuring OpenCL on the ODROID-XU3](http://granolamatt.com/working/2015/02/configure-opencl-on-odroid-xu3/)